Sudoblark/Doggify-Firefox/readme.md

 ![Doggify-me-post](documentation/settings/Settings.PNG)

-The settings page of the plugin allows you to:
-- Choose what breed of doggo you want displayed
-- Enable or disable continous doggo replacement

-Remember to "save" when you make changes to the settings menu.
+Remember to "save" when you make changes to the settings menu!

 ## Future Plans
 - Every x seconds search the current webpage for non-doggo images and replace them, this will ensure dynamically loaded cades are replaced with doggos